 Electricity use in the data center

-According to a recent report by the International Energy Agency, data center power consumption increased by over 60 percent between 2015 and 2021.
+According to a report by the International Energy Agency, data center power consumption increased by over 60 percent between 2015 and 2021.
 Transmission networks are using even more power, growing their usage by up to 60 percent.

 This figure excludes crypto mining activities that are believed to be using half of the power of all data centers worldwide.